entrypoint-lv/DataTableQueryBuilder/README.md

 The task of the query builder is to extend a base LINQ query with an additional ``Where`` and ``OrderBy`` clauses based on this request.

-If no configuration is provided, the builder will automatically determine what match method to use based on the properties' data type, so the base query will be extended in the following way:
+If no configuration is provided, the builder will automatically determine what match methods to use based on the properties' data types, so the base query will be extended in the following way:

 ```c#
 //IQueryable<UserListData> users = userService.GetAllForUserList();